Poverty Is The Biggest Barrier To E-Learning In Africa and not poor internet...

 Ensuring quality and fairness

-- Assesses language skills, not specialist knowledge — topics covered in IELTS vary from test to test and are general enough so that all test takers will be able to answer questions on them.
+- Assesses language skills, not specialist knowledge topics covered in IELTS.
+Test questions varies, but is general enough for all test takers to provide answers.

 - Ensures test questions are extensively trial-led with people from different cultures to confirm they are appropriate and fair.